 Abstentions are excluded when the votes are counted, as well as negative votes not accompanied by technical reasons.

-Comments received after the normal voting period are submitted to the technical committee or subcommittee secretariat for consideration at the time of the next review of the International Standard.
+Comments received after the normal voting period are submitted to the committee secretariat for consideration at the time of the next review of the International Standard.

-2.6.4 On receipt of the results of the voting and any comments, the chair of the technical committee or subcommittee, in cooperation with its secretariat and the project leader, and in consultation with the office of the CEO, shall take one of the following courses of action:
+2.6.4 On receipt of the results of the voting and any comments, an appropriate group of the committee, which would typically be the working group to which the project is assigned, will at a meeting address any comments received and prepare as needed a revised version.
+The group will advise the Chair on the possible courses of action.
+The Chair of the committee, in cooperation with its secretariat and the Project Leader or working group Convenor, and in consultation with the Office of the CEO, shall take one of the following courses of action:

 a) when the approval criteria of 2.6.3 are met and no technical changes are to be included, to proceed directly to publication (see 2.8);

-b) when the approval criteria of 2.6.3 are met, but technical changes are to be included, to register the enquiry draft, as modified, as a final draft international standard;
+b) when the approval criteria of 2.6.3 are met, but technical changes are to be included:

+1) to register the revised enquiry draft, as modified, as a final draft international standard, or

+2) to circulate the revised enquiry draft for voting (see 2.6.1).
+The revised enquiry draft will be circulated for a voting period of 8 weeks.
+Committees are limited to only one revised enquiry draft where the approval criteria are met in this case.

 c) when the approval criteria of 2.6.3 are not met:

-1) to circulate a revised enquiry draft for voting (see 2.6.1), or
+1) to circulate the revised enquiry draft for 8 weeks voting (see 2.6.1), or

-NOTE A revised enquiry draft will be circulated for a voting period of 8 weeks, which may be extended up to 12 weeks at the request of one or more P-members of the committee concerned.

-2) to circulate a revised committee draft for comments, or
+2) to circulate the revised committee draft for comments, or

-3) to discuss the enquiry draft and comments at the next meeting, or

-4) to propose the publication of a revised draft as a TS or PAS, or
+3) to circulate a revised draft as a DTS or DPAS, or

-5) to propose the cancellation of the project.
+4) to cancel the project, subject to decision by the committee.

+NOTE: in case 3), the project shall start at the approval stage (i.e.: DTS or DPAS).

-2.6.5 Not later than 12 weeks after the end of the voting period, a full report shall be prepared by the secretariat of the technical committee or subcommittee and circulated by the office of the CEO to the National Bodies.
+2.6.5 Not later than 12 weeks after the end of the voting period, a full report shall be prepared by the secretariat of the committee and circulated by the Office of the CEO to the National Bodies.
 The report shall

 a) show the result of the voting;

-b) state the decision of the chair of the technical committee or subcommittee;
+b) state the decision of the Chair of the committee;

 c) reproduce the text of the comments received; and

-d) include the observations of the secretariat of the technical committee or subcommittee on each of the comments submitted.
+d) include the observations of the secretariat of the committee on each of the comments submitted.

 Every attempt shall be made to resolve negative votes.

-If, within 8 weeks from the date of dispatch, two or more P-members disagree with decision 2.6.4 c)1) or 2.6.4 c)2) of the chair, the draft shall be discussed at a meeting (see 4.2.1.3).
+If, within 8 weeks from the date of dispatch, two or more P-members disagree with decision 2.6.4 c)1) or 2.6.4 c)2) of the Chair, the draft shall be discussed at a meeting (see 4.2.1.3).

 Committees are required to respond to all comments received.

-2.6.6 When the chair has taken the decision to proceed to the approval stage (see 2.7) or publication stage (see 2.8), the secretariat of the technical committee or subcommittee shall prepare, within a maximum of 16 weeks after the end of the voting period and with the assistance of its editing committee, a final text and send it to the office of the CEO for preparation and circulation of the final draft International Standard.
+2.6.6 When the Chair has taken the decision to proceed to the approval stage (see 2.7) or publication stage (see 2.8), the secretariat of the committee shall prepare, within a maximum of 16 weeks after the end of the voting period and with the assistance of its editing committee, a final text and send it to the Office of the CEO for preparation and circulation of the final draft International Standard.

-The secretariat shall provide the office of the CEO with the text in a revisable electronic format and also in a format which permits validation of the revisable form.
+The secretariat shall provide the Office of the CEO with the text in a revisable electronic format and also in a format which permits validation of the revisable form.